People that work in finance or law, seem to have an adult relationship to time, that I lack:

 i can't feel it.

-It's the idea that any good product is aligned with intuition when using it.
+any good product is aligned with intuition -

-This was not at all a widespread idea until pretty recently.
+This idea was not at all widespread until pretty recently.

 It's from this idea, UX as first-principle, that i propose some reform to our calendar-system.